SynBioDex/SBOL-visual/SEPs/SEP_V023.md

 Different pieces of derivative content need to be updated at different times in the workflow.

 - **On merge to `develop`:**
-  - Ontologym, Ontology HTML & webservice (as pre-release) _Implement once [Issue #116](https://github.com/SynBioDex/SBOL-visual/issues/116) is completed._
+  - Ontology, Ontology HTML & webservice (as pre-release) _Implement once [Issue #116](https://github.com/SynBioDex/SBOL-visual/issues/116) is completed._
 - **Before specification release**
   - Specification glyph pages: _should be automated in the future_
      - In the `specification/glyphscript` subdirectory, add new glyphs to the appropriate `.tex` list, then run `glyph-to-page` on all new or changed glyphs.